cu-library/carto-2016/carto2016_fireinsurance.md

 ---

-##Have you ever tried finding and/or using FIP from LAC?
+##Have you ever tried finding and/or using FIPs from the LAC website?

 ---
 ![Fire Insurance Plans](http://cu-library.github.io/carto-2016/images/lac_searchresults.jpg "Searching")